dschnei1/ngs4ecoprod/README.md

 Note: \
 This step is RAM intensive, per process you need at least 187 (-m) or 670 Gb of RAM. \
-In addition, make sure you have both databases located on a SSD drive!
+In addition, make sure you have both databases (nt & nr) located on a SSD drive!

 ```
 ngs4_tax -i ~/ngs4_illumina -d ~/ngs4ecoprod/ngs4ecoprod/db -p 1 -t 10 -m